giri-tech-assets/giri-web/content/faq/map-order-1-type-buyer-question-what-is-your-return-policy-answer-typically-we-offer-a-30-day-return-policy-for-all-unused-items-in-their-original-packaging-however-this-is-dependent-on-the-product-refer-to-the-product-purchase-p.md

 ---
 type: seller
-question: How do I manage my inventory?
+question: What fees do you charge sellers?
-answer: You can manage your inventory through our Seller Dashboard.
-Here, you can add new products, update stock levels, and modify product information.
+answer: We charge a commission on each sale, which varies depending on the product category.
+There may also be listing fees and optional promotional fees.
+Please check our Seller Fee Structure page for detailed information.
-order: 3
+order: 2
 ---